Shivdhakar/Networking-Internship/Labs/ACL.md

-# ACL Lab – Cisco Packet Tracer
+# ACL Lab in Cisco Packet Tracer
 ## Objective

-Configure and verify Access Control List (ACL) to control network traffic.
+we Configure and verify Access Control List (ACL) to control network traffic.
+So for these we use pc and routers and all steps are i taken in cisco lab is there.

 # Topology